-Led by the Vice President for Academic Affairs, Dr. Cher Hendricks, the Academic Affairs Office consists of the Senior Vice President for Strategic Initiatives, one Associate Academic Vice President, three Assistant Academic Vice Presidents (AVPs), four Directors.
+Led by the Vice President for Academic Affairs, Dr. Cher Hendricks, the Academic Affairs Office consists of one Associate Academic Vice President, three Assistant Academic Vice Presidents (AVPs), and four Directors.
 This organizational structure is diagrammed in Figure 2.

 Figure 1: The President and Leadership Team